RevenueCat/revenuecat-docs/docs_source/📘 SDK Guides/migration-guides/android-native-5x-to-6x-migration.md

 - Create a base plan for each renewal period you want to provide your users (e.g. “monthly”, “yearly”,...)
 - If you want to provide free trials or other types of offers, add an offer with your choice of eligibility criteria and the appropriate phase.
 For example, to add a free trial for new users, you can create an offer with eligibility criteria “New customer acquisition” and a free trial phase with your desired duration.

+> 📘 Do I need to make all new subscriptions in Google Play Console?
+>
-**Note**: Existing subscriptions should still work, but you don’t need to create multiple subscriptions for different durations anymore.
+> Existing subscriptions should still work, but you don’t need to create multiple subscriptions for different durations anymore.
 You should instead create multiple base plans for the same subscription.

 If you plan to have multiple offers for the same plan or have developer-determined offers, we highly recommend you add tags for each offer so it’s easier to identify them later.
 It is not needed from a RevenueCat perspective but is just best practice for you to manage these offers on your paywall.